thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 ### Sign in

 Go to the ThingsBoard login screen.
-You will see an additional option, "Sign in with Keycloak".
+You will see an additional option, "Login with Keycloak".
 Click this button.
 A window will open prompting you to sign in to your Keycloak account.
 Enter your Keycloak credentials, and click "Sign In".
 You are now logged into ThingsBoard using Keycloak authorization credentials.

 {% include images-gallery.html imageCollection="login-with-keycloak-1" %}